Downed Power Lines

 Touching a power line can cause serious injury or death.
 You can't tell by looking whether a line is "live" or "hot" or not.
 Even if a downed line isn't actively sparking, always assume it is carrying electricity.

-- Immediately let us know if a power line is down or hanging lower than normal.
-Call our Outage Reporting Line, 1-888-LIGHTSS (1-888-544-4877) and select the option to report a downed power line.
+- Call 911 immediately if a power line is down.
 (Note: please use this option only if you actually see a downed wire.
 Do not assume that because your power is out there must be a wire down somewhere.)

-- Warn others to stay away from the line until help arrives.
+- Warn others to stay at least 30 feet away from the line until help arrives.
 Keep pets away, too.

 Customers with a communication disability can report a downed wire using the appropriate TTY/TDD relay service.

 Other tips for staying safe around downed power lines

 - If a downed line is near water - even a small puddle - keep well away.

 - Be careful not to stand under damaged tree limbs or power lines.
 Tree limbs can become weakened during a storm but not fall until several hours or days later.
 The same can be true for damaged power lines or poles.

 - Don't drive or walk over downed power lines.

 - If a wire falls on a vehicle, passengers should stay inside the vehicle until help arrives.

 - Downed power lines that come in contact with a vehicle create a dangerous situation.
 Do not touch the vehicle.
 Call 911 immediately to report it.